Agentic Harness for Real-World Compilers: More Evaluation Details

-There are several potential threats that need clarification.
-For SWE-bench Verified, we report numbers from its leaderboard to provide context, rather than rerunning the experiment in our environment to maintain controlled measurement.
-This follows established practices in academia~\cite{agentless,locagent} and industry (i.e., the official model release blog).
-Therefore, the cross-benchmark comparison (\Cref{sec:rq1}) should be interpreted qualitatively.
-The next threat relates to our sampling once to report the pass@1 resolution rate.
-Due to budget limitations, we are unable to conduct the experiments for more times.
-We mitigate this threat by using greedy decoding for each model call.
-Thirdly, we employ only one LLVM expert to review accepted patches.
-However, this is the standard code review procedure in the LLVM community for handling the middle-end, where a pull request can be merged upstream after being reviewed and approved by one expert.
-We also classify accepted patches into different groups when presenting to the expert, to reduce the expert's review burden.
-Finally, there is a possibility of data leakage.
+We study the influence of data contamination.
 We initially conduct the experiment using the \ourbenchmark[ live] subset, which includes only the issues from the most recent year.
 Additionally, we examine the resolution rate by including only issues that were fixed after the release of each model.

 The results are shown in \Cref{tab:data-leakage-expr}.
 It is interesting to note that GPT 5 and Gemini 2.5 Pro perform better on issues post their release date, whether using \mswe or \ouragent.
-However, after expert review, all \mswe-generated accepted patches are deemed incorrect.
-The genuine resolution rate of \ouragent on post-release issues is higher.
+However, after expert review, all \mswe-generated passed patches are deemed invalid.
+The true resolution rate of \ouragent on post-release issues is higher, possibly because the \code{medium} and \code{hard} cases for these issues are also small compared to the whole \code{live} set.
 In summary, models' performance on post-release issues is comparable to, or better than, on pre-release issues.
 Therefore, the potential data leakage problem does not appear to have a substantial impact, especially on \ouragent.
 This may be due to the inherent difficulty in fixing compiler bugs.